 - Does the hospital have nurse practitioners on staff?
 If so, what floors?

-- In the Critical Care, Intensive Care and surgical units, what percent of care is delivered by registered nurses (RNs)?
+- In the Critical Care, Intensive Care and Surgical units, what percent of care is delivered by registered nurses (RNs)?

 The information provided here is not meant to be a substitute for professional medical advice.
-These tips are from doctors, nurses and people who have shared their real-life advice; always check with a doctor, pharmacist or other appropriate medical professional you trust before making any healthcare changes.
+These tips are from doctors, nurses and people who have shared their real-life advice; always check with a doctor, pharmacist or other appropriate medical professionals you trust before making any healthcare changes.